• Home

 Having introduced EDI and API, it’s time to compare them directly.
 While EDI is a seasoned technology that has not seen significant changes for over 50 years, APIs have been growing in popularity as an alternative.
 But does that make API the better choice?
 Not necessarily.

 EDI standards such as ANSI ASC X12, TRADACOMS, UN/EDIFACT, and ODETTE vary by industry and geography, which can complicate the implementation process.
 API, while potentially less costly and more straightforward than EDI, also requires more collaboration to reach communication standards.
+One significant cost advantage of API implementation is that it does not require ongoing maintenance or translation services, unlike EDI.

 While EDI ensures data consistency, APIs offer flexibility and real-time data access, serving different business needs.
 However, APIs are susceptible to a wide range of internet-based security threats, including: